jengleberg/project-2-show-theories/README.md

 Show Theories is a site that pulls in Popular TV shows from an API and also allows the user to search for shows from the API.
 Users can see the show details and add "theories" to their favorite shows to share with friends and other users.

 This project is my first Full Stack App!
-This was a very challenging, yet rewarding project and I increased my knowledge significantly.

 ## Approach Taken